Juliana of the Netherlands: Illness and death

 From the mid-1990s, Juliana's health declined as she suffered the progressive onset of dementia.
 Juliana did not appear in public after this time.
 At the order of the Royal Family's doctors, Juliana was placed under 24-hour care.
 Prince Bernhard said in a television interview in 2001 that the former Queen was no longer able to recognise her family and that she had been suffering from Alzheimer's disease for several years.

-Juliana died in her sleep on 20 March 2004 at the age of 94, at Soestdijk Palace in Baarn, from complications of pneumonia, seventy years to the day after her grandmother, Queen Emma.
+Juliana died in her sleep at 5:50 a.m. on 20 March 2004 at the age of 94, at Soestdijk Palace in Baarn, from complications of pneumonia, seventy years to the day after her grandmother, Queen Emma.
 She was embalmed, unlike her mother Wilhelmina, who chose not to be, and on 30 March 2004 interred beside her mother in the royal vaults under the Nieuwe Kerk in Delft.
 The memorial service made her ecumenical and often highly personal views on matters of religion public.
 The late Princess, a Pastor said in her sermon, was interested in all religions and in reincarnation.
 Juliana's husband Prince Bernhard died about nine months later aged 93, on 1 December 2004; his remains were placed next to hers.

 In 2009, an exhibition of portraits of Juliana, and objects from her life, was held at the Het Loo Palace to mark the centenary of her birth.